Camp Verde Marshal's Office (Arizona)

 The Camp Verde Marshal's Office is the law enforcement agency responsible for the city of Camp Verde, Arizona.

 Description

 Law enforcement is handled by Camp Verde town marshals.
-The Camp Verde Marshal's Office provides police services for a population of nore than 12,000 residents covering about 42 square miles nestled along the Verde River surrounded by the Prescott and Coconino National Forests.
+The Camp Verde Marshal's Office provides police services for a population of more than 12,000 residents covering about 42 square miles nestled along the Verde River surrounded by the Prescott and Coconino National Forests.

 The following structural divisions are at their disposal: Patrol, Traffic Enforcement, K9 unit, SRO, Criminal Investigation, Communications, Records, Animal Control, Professional Standards, Community Resources, and Volunteers in Police Services.